 SunTrust Bank vs. Bank of America

-With 2.69% APR for new auto loans and 2.99% APR for used auto loans, Bank of America’s starting rates are even lower.
+Bank of America’s starting rates are as low as 2.49% APR for new auto loans and as low as 2.79% APR for used auto loans.
 However, your actual APR could be more than these advertised rates depending on your credit profile.
 Remember, if you are offered a lower interest rate, SunTrust Bank promises to beat it by .10%.

 SunTrust Bank has the edge when it comes to loan flexibility.
 That’s because Bank of America has numerous restrictions in terms of the types of vehicles it will finance.
 For example, vehicles with 125,000 miles or more or older than 10 years are not eligible.
 Neither are vehicles valued less than $6,000.
 The minimum loan amount is higher at $7,500 (or $8,000 in Minnesota).